flybywiresim/docs/README.md

 If you want to test the build before pushing your PR upstream
 * Use `mkdocs build --no-directory-urls` and the site will be built locally under `/site/index.html` on in your local repo for user testing.
-  * `--no-directory-urls` allows for reference links when browsing the built site preventing having to find each index.html related to every `filename.md`.
+  * `--no-directory-urls` allows usage of reference links when browsing the locally built site.
+Prevents having to find each index.html related to every `filename.md` to preview the relevant page.

 ## Recommended Reading